DionneMaguire/stock/README.md

 - Multiple youtube videos on how to read from and write to csv files
 - love sandwiches for deployment process
 - stackoverflow for validation in a function
+- Lucidchart for my flow chart
+- tinyPNG to compress images